loda-lang/loda-programs/programs/oeis/list2.md

 * [A292641](http://oeis.org/A292641) ([L14 program](292/A292641.asm)): Rank of (4+r)*n when all the numbers (4-r)*j and (4+r)*k, where r = sqrt(2), j>=1, k>=1, are jointly ranked.
 * [A292650](http://oeis.org/A292650) ([L26 program](292/A292650.asm)): Rank of n*e when all the numbers j*e and k*Pi, for j>=1, k>=1, are jointly ranked.
 * [A292653](http://oeis.org/A292653) ([L17 program](292/A292653.asm)): Rank of n*sin(1) when all the numbers j*cos(1) and k*sin(1), for j>=1, k>=1, are jointly ranked.
+* [A292833](http://oeis.org/A292833) ([L109 program](292/A292833.asm)): Lexicographically earliest sequence of distinct positive numbers such that the sum of any two consecutive terms is a pandigital number in base 5.
 * [A292987](http://oeis.org/A292987) ([L31 program](292/A292987.asm)): Beatty sequence of the real root of x^5 - x^4 - x^2 - 1; complement of A292988.
 * [A292988](http://oeis.org/A292988) ([L23 program](292/A292988.asm)): Beatty sequence of the real root of 2*x^5 - 9*x^4 + 13*x^3 - 11*x^2 + 5*x - 1; complement of A292987.
 * [A293004](http://oeis.org/A293004) ([L08 program](293/A293004.asm)): Expansion of 2*x^2 / (x^3 + x^2 - 3x + 1).